Top 25 Legal Pages For Your WordPress Website

 14. Digital Goods Refunds: If you sell digital products on your website.

-15. Anti Spam Policy (CASL Compliant): If you are an individual/business that uses email for advertising or promoting something.
+15. Anti-Spam Policy (CASL Compliant): If you are an individual/business that uses email for advertising or promoting something.

 18. Medical Disclaimers: To imply that the information on your website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.